Person-in-existence/revisionProgram/files.md

 ## Document Requirements:
 All documents *must* begin with a title, in the "String" standard method format. <br>
-This is used to get the titles for lists of files.
+This is used to get the titles for lists of files. <br>
+Documents must also have a date - the date they were last revised.
+This is stored in string format, as "yyyy-MM-dd" <br>
+This allows for revision based on when topics were last revised

 ---